klawrawkz/Oryx/actions/oryx-build/README.md

 - `source-directory`
     - Relative path (within the repository) to the source directory of the project you want to build; if no value is provided for this, the root of the repository ('GITHUB_WORKSPACE' environment variable) will be built.
-- `output-directory`
-    - Path to the directory on the container that the build artifacts will be placed; if no value is provided, the given platform will determine where the build artifacts are placed within the repository.
 - `platform`
     - Programming platform used to build the web app; if no value is provided, Oryx will determine the platform to build with.
 The supported values are "dotnet", "nodejs", "php" and "python".
 - `platform-version`